qjy981010/CMaskTrack-RCNN/README.md

 ### Installation

 This repo is built based on [MaskTrackRCNN](https://github.com/youtubevos/MaskTrackRCNN).
-You also need to install a customized [COCO API](https://github.com/youtubevos/cocoapi) for the OVIS dataset.
+A customized [COCO API](https://github.com/qjy981010/cocoapi) for the OVIS dataset is also provided.

 You can use following commands to create conda env with all dependencies.

 ```